112Nisha/Smart-Kitchen-Inventory/USER_GUIDE.md

 - Shows suggested reorder quantity.

 ## 5. Sustainability Message
-When you log a suggested dish as cooked, the system estimates:
+When you log a suggested dish as cooked, the system shows:
-- Food saved from landfill (kg)
+- Food saved from landfill (kg and ltr)
-- Methane emissions avoided (kg)
-- CO2e avoided (kg)
+- Number of expiring ingredients saved

 ## 6. Good Operating Practice
 - Update quantities immediately after receiving or using ingredients.